goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 As mind boggling as it sounds, the famed algorithm RLHF came out in 2017, the same year attention is all you need came out.
 Let us understand the ideas put forth and why it was such a big deal.

+(If you are not familiar with the idea of RL, I will recommend checking this small [course](https://huggingface.co/learn/deep-rl-course/unit0/introduction) by HuggingFace out)

 **The Problem**

 Training a RL system requires researchers to make a well define reward system, Which grows with complexity of system, Making it infeasible to train large RL systems.